jmarler/DefCon33HRVPresentations/README.md

 # Stand-alone Meshtastic Web Flasher
 This builds a docker container that is a simple nginx webserver for running the Web Flasher offline when there is no internet access.
 This is helpful for environments where you are off-the-grid and don't have access to the internet, but need to flash nodes.
 * Follow the [README](webflasher/README.md) instructions for getting this up and running

+# Using these presentations
+Please feel free to use these presentations as you see fit.
+Tweak them and present them at your own ham radio club, cybersecurity conference, book club, or anywhere else.
+An attribution would be nice, but not 100% required.
+Choose your own adventure.